 Despite these limitations, if you have a small video that you need to send to a contact, you may be able to email it and still preserve the quality.
 In most cases, file transfer services are a simpler and more flexible option.

-What is the best way to send video without losing quality?
+Which way is best for sending video without losing quality?

 Allow your videos to make the impact they deserve, and share them in their full quality for all to enjoy.